saitho/semantic-release-gitea/README.md

 **Note**: If a file has a match in `assets` it will be included even if it also has a match in `.gitignore`.

+**Note**: The file types in this example are per default not allowed for release assets.
+Make sure to check your Gitea configuration for allowed file types (setting `AttachmentAllowedTypes` inside `[attachment]` scope).

 ##### assets examples

 `'dist/*.js'`: include all the `js` files in the `dist` directory, but not in its sub-directories.